 In the fall of 2011, Share began a Housing and Essential Needs Program for individuals found by the State to be temporarily unable to work due to mental or physical health issues.
 This program was originally an entitlement program offered by the Department of Health and Social Services.
 In November 2011, it was reallocated to nonprofit organizations and counties across the state as a non-entitlement program that could pay rent, utilities, and provide essential needs, such as hygiene products, toilet paper and other such needs.
-This program served 124 and 292 clients per month in 2019 and 2018, respectively.
+This program served an average of 136 and 124 clients per month in 2020 and 2019, respectively.